 cash stack icon

-A three-year fixed ISA can be an attractive compromise for savers who want to secure a guaranteed rate for a longer period but don’t want to restrict access to their money for as long as five years.
-You can see the best 3 year fixed rate ISAs on our chart, which is regularly updated to show the latest top rates.
+A three-year fixed rate ISA could be an attractive compromise for savers looking to lock in a guaranteed rate for a significant amount of time, but who don’t want to restrict access to their cash for as long as five years.

 Advertisement